 Shared ownership properties are usually sold through housing associations.
 If you can’t afford a property outright, you buy a share of the home and rent the rest.

 You buy a stake somewhere between 25% and 75% depending on how much money you have available and a shared ownership mortgage.

 The remainder of the home is owned by the local housing association and the rent you pay can be up to 3% of the association’s share of the property’s value.
 The government offers a Help to Buy: Shared Ownership scheme for those who may struggle to afford the deposit needed for 100% of the property.

 Shared ownership properties are a great way of getting into the property market, with shared property mortgages an ideal solution.
 However, this doesn’t mean that they’re perfect for everyone.

-As such, it’s essential that you know the pros and cons of shared ownership properties:
+As such, it’s essential that you know the pros and cons of shared ownership properties.

 However, they’re not suitable for everyone, and not everybody is eligible.
 Consider the above carefully and make a decision that’s right for you.